kadena-community/kadena.js/packages/libs/client/etc/client.api.md

 // @alpha (undocumented)
 export const addKeyset: IAddKeyset;

-// Warning: (ae-forgotten-export) The symbol "IAddSigner" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "IAddSigner_2" needs to be exported by the entry point index.d.ts
 //
 // @alpha (undocumented)
-export const addSigner: IAddSigner;
+export const addSigner: IAddSigner_2;

 // Warning: (ae-forgotten-export) The symbol "ICommandBuilder" needs to be exported by the entry point index.d.ts
 //
 // @alpha (undocumented)
 export const commandBuilder: ICommandBuilder;

-// Warning: (ae-incompatible-release-tags) The symbol "createTransaction" is marked as @public, but its signature references "IPactCommand" which is marked as @alpha
-//
-// @public (undocumented)
+// @alpha (undocumented)
 export const createTransaction: (pactCommand: Partial<IPactCommand>) => IUnsignedCommand;

 // Warning: (ae-forgotten-export) The symbol "TWalletConnectChainId" needs to be exported by the entry point index.d.ts